southworks/mongodb-atlas-landing-zone-accelerator/templates/single-region/envs/dev/01-base-infra/readme.md

   - Private DNS Zones
   - Private Endpoints
   - After resource creation, you must deploy the metrics collection function code to the Function App.
 This function will securely connect to the MongoDB Atlas API using credentials stored in Key Vault, collect metrics, and send them to Application Insights for monitoring and analysis.
+  - On the **first run** (resource creation), set `TF_VAR_open_access = true` in your `.tfvars` file to allow public access so the Azure Function code can be deployed successfully.
+  - After resources have been created and code have been deployed, rerun with `TF_VAR_open_access = false` (recommended for all successive runs, including production) to restrict access to the Function App subnet only.

 ## Validate